Macrometacorp/docs/docs/cep/query-guide/stream.md

 CREATE STREAM !TempStream (deviceID long, roomNo int, temp double, _error object);
 ```

-The Stream Worker extends the above use-case by adding failure generation and error handling with the use of [queries](#query) is as follows.
+The stream worker extends the above use-case by adding failure generation and error handling with the use of [queries](#query) is as follows.

 Note: Details on writing processing logics via [queries](#query) will be explained in later sections.